 As is often the case in a small town, Julian doesn't have a public transportation system that people use for their commute.

-The overall education level of Julian is somewhat higher than in the average US city of 21.84%: 27.30% of adults 25 and older in the town have at least a bachelor's degree.
+The education level of Julian citizens is substantially higher than the typical US community, as 31.78% of adults in Julian have at least a bachelor's degree.

-Julian is a somewhat ethnically-diverse town.
+Julian is a very ethnically-diverse town.
 The people who call Julian home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Julian residents report their race to be White.
 Julian also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 15.24% of the town’s residents.
-Important ancestries of people in Julian include German, Irish, English, Italian, and Scottish.
+People of Hispanic or Latino origin account for 21.86% of the town’s residents.
+Important ancestries of people in Julian include German, Italian, English, Irish, and Dutch.

 The most common language spoken in Julian is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Italian and French.

 Many things matter about a neighborhood, but the first thing most people notice is the way a neighborhood looks and its particular character.
 For example, one might notice whether the buildings all date from a certain time period or whether shop signs are in multiple languages.
 This particular neighborhood in Julian, the neighborhood, has some outstanding things about the way it looks and its way of life that are worth highlighting.